 Objective: This financial product seeks to achieve a combination of income and capital growth (total return).

-Investments: The Sub-Fund invests at least 67% of assets in euro-denominated instruments.
-These are:
+Investments: The Sub-Fund invests at least 67% of assets in bonds, and may invest up to 15% of assets in below-investment-grade securities.
+There are no currency constraints on these investments.